 Jägers are mostly considered nightmarish monsters outside of their masters' land — where they are, conversely, mostly considered heroes.
 The sorts of people who chose the transformation and indefinite active military service are obviously dangerous, but "good sports" and honorable in their own strange way.
 Most are not actively malevolent — one is, but he "iz no longer a Jäger".
 Still, their word for a Heterodyne who choose good over evil is "boring".

-He is most definitely planning something big.
-His future self even admitted that he had been.
+King Radical.
+His actions could easily label him as a Anti-Villain or even an outright hero.
+Dr. McNinja, on the other hand, is certain that he's a Villain with Good Publicity, and his future self even admitted that he had been planning something big.
 Just what he's planning, and where it stands morally, though, has yet to be said.

 Jhudora from Neopets.
 Everyone thinks she's evil, but no one has ever been able to prove it.